DafPhil/iota-wiki/internal/participate/contribute-to-wiki/for_tws/style_guide.md

 - Phrasing that denigrates or insults any group of people.
 - Phrasing in terms of _let's_ do something.
 - Using phrases like _simply_, _It's that simple_, _It's easy_, or _quickly_ in a procedure.
+- "Very" is usually unecessary and lessens the impact of the attached adjective.
+"This text is very difficult and convoluted" is less impactful than "This text is  difficult and convoluted."

 ### Some Techniques and Approaches to Consider